A HISTORICAL RECORD: CREATION TO PATRIARCHS

 The post-flood history starts off with a genealogy, once again covering an uncertain length of time.
 Depending on the translation and interpretation of one recurring word, it could have been just over 300 years, or more than 2500 years!

-But from the time of Abraham, dates can be linked to extra-Biblical records, and therefore we are reasonably sure that Abraham was born in 2166 BC in "Ur of the Chaldeans" (Gen 11: 27 - 28).
+But from the time of Abraham, dates can often be linked to extra-Biblical records (which are also sometimes difficult to date!), and therefore we are reasonably sure that Abraham was born in 2166 BC in "Ur of the Chaldeans" (Gen 11: 27 - 28).
 Their family later moved to Harran, and after God called him, 75-year old Abraham and his nephew Lot moved to Canaan.

 "Go from your country, your people and your father's household to the land I will show you.